FOLLOW US FacebookTwitterFile:Instagram icon.png - Wikimedia CommonsLinkedin - Free social media icons

 Evaluation & Support Lead

 Laura has worked as Evaluation Support (BCPP) for CDHN since 2009.
 She enjoys meeting with all the groups she comes into contact with and supporting them through their project.
 Her role also involves the development of measurement tools and analysing data against strategic outcomes.
 She has a BA Liberal Arts Degree and a Masters in Communication, Advertising and Public Relations.
-Laura has four children, enjoys reading and is currently in competition with her nine year old daughter to see who can finish Harry Potter first!
+Laura has five children, enjoys reading and walking the Mournes!
+She has recently completed a Couch to 5k and loves the craic but not the running!

 Stephanie Houston